boytchev/suica/docs/suica.md

 ## Video capturing

 Suica provided internal mechanism for recording Suica animations into [WebM files](https://en.wikipedia.org/wiki/WebM) or [animated GIFs](https://en.wikipedia.org/wiki/GIF#Animated_GIF).
+The actual capturing is done by [CCapture.js](https://github.com/spite/ccapture.js).
 Using JavaScript for video recording has its inherent limitations, so such recording is not appropriate for capturing large video files (the meaning *large* depends on the available system resources).

 #### capture
 ```js